brettz9/eslint-config-ash-nazg/README.md

   to have to disable it at every turn and to distract one from actual errors, even for production.
 - `no-empty-function` - Cumbersome to add comments within every no-op.
-- `no-magic-numbers` - Very helpful for clear code, but cumbersome.
 - `no-shadow` - Can catch errors, but also some work to refactor (See also section "Rationale for changing required rules' configuration away from defaults".)
-- `no-warning-comments` - Good to catch to-dos, but better to search or parse code as a separate process rather than polluting one's ESLint warnings--some to-dos are ok to be left for the long term
 - `prefer-numeric-literals` - Good but some work.
 - `require-jsdoc` - Imposes a heavy burden on preexisting large projects
 - `require-unicode-regexp` - Good, but some work to fix all.